Early Life Cohort Feasibility Study

 These measures will enable researchers to understand the interplay between biology and social environment on the developing child, including testing hypotheses relating to biological embedding of social adversity, mechanisms underlying resilience, and gene-environment interactions.
 The opportunity to fully genotype the cohort and natural parents before subsequent attrition takes place also brings strong methodological benefits.

 We randomised the DNA sample collection to a stratified sub-sample (about 600 issued sub-sample) to test whether this significantly impacts on successful recruitment into the study.
-Further, we will test levels and patterns of consent to provide DNA samples among those who do take part.
-The feasibility study also tests logistical factors in undertaking these collections at scale.
-It will also allow us to test sample storage and analysis options for the main study.
+Further, we tested levels and patterns of consent to provide DNA samples among those who did take part.
+The feasibility study also tested logistical factors in undertaking these collections at scale.
+We also tested sample storage and analysis options for the main study.

 Novel forms of data collection

-We are testing the feasibility of a number of novel approaches to data collection in the core domains of cognition, emotion, language, social development and the home and wider environment via small-scale field tests separate to the main survey.
+We tested the feasibility of a number of novel approaches to data collection in the core domains of cognition, emotion, language, social development and the home and wider environment via small-scale field tests separate to the main survey.

-This includes capture of neuro-cognitive function using direct assessment of neurocognitive development using habituation and looking-time-based methodologies.
-This will also be supplemented with state of the art techniques such as eye-tracking and mobile EEG.
+This included capture of neuro-cognitive function using direct assessment of neurocognitive development using habituation and looking-time-based methodologies.
+This was also supplemented with state of the art techniques such as eye-tracking and mobile EEG.

-We also explore the potential for using wearable and other devices to allow the passive collection of real-time behaviour through direct measurement.
-This includes measuring the child’s linguistic environment (LENA system), activity level and physiology using wearable sensors.
+We also explored the potential for using wearable and other devices to allow the passive collection of real-time behaviour through direct measurement.
+This included measuring the child’s linguistic environment (LENA system), activity level and physiology using wearable sensors.

-These small-scale field tests focus exclusively on the practical and training requirements for using these complex measurements in the context of a national cohort stud.
-They also focus on the extent to which fieldworkers can be trained to successfully collect high-quality measurements in the home context.
+These small-scale field tests focused exclusively on the practical and training requirements for using these complex measurements in the context of a national cohort study.
+They also focused on the extent to which fieldworkers can be trained to successfully collect high-quality measurements in the home context.

 Record linkage